Our car insurance jargon guide will simplify the car insurance slang!

 Excess is the amount of money you need to pay in the event you are at fault in a claim.
-For example, if you have an Excess on your policy of £250 and make a claim for £1000 you will have to pay the first £250 and the insurer will pay the remaining £750.
+For example, if you have an Excess on your policy of £250 and make a Claim for £1000, you will have to pay the first £250 and, the insurer will pay the remaining £750.

 An immobiliser is an electronic device which when activated should stop a car from being driven away.

-The principle reason for having insurance – You have insurance to “Indemnify” against something that has been lost or damaged – Indemnity seeks to restore the insured person to the same position after the loss as immediately before.
+The principal reason for having insurance – You have insurance to “Indemnify” against something that has been lost or damaged – Indemnity seeks to restore the insured person to the same position after the loss as immediately before.

 No claims bonus (NCB) is critical to reducing the cost of your car insurance – each year you have car insurance and do not make a claim – your policy has added a further year NCB.